Memory in the AI Era, Part 4: Understanding CXL

-Understanding Memory: Essential Commodity of the AI Era — Part 1: Understanding HBF
+Memory in the AI Era, Part 1: Understanding HBF

 Why are there so many types of memory, and where does HBF fit in?
 From SRAM to HBF, we explore the physical principles behind the memory hierarchy and the technical architecture of HBF.